igorski/bitmappery/README.md

 Yep, though it helps having worked five years in the photo software industry and having tackled problems before.

-PhotoMound does however make use of the following excellent libraries to speed up its development:
+BitMappery does however make use of the following excellent libraries to speed up its development:

  * [Vue](https://github.com/vuejs/vue) with [Vuex](https://github.com/vuejs/vuex) and [VueI18n](https://github.com/kazupon/vue-i18n)
  * [Pickr](https://github.com/Simonwep/pickr) by Simonwep